 Per- and polyfluoroalkyl substances, also known as PFAS, are a group of man-made chemicals which have been widely used in a range of everyday applications since the 1940s.
 All of us are exposed to small amounts of PFAS every day in dust, air, food, water and contact with consumer products containing these chemicals.

 The Australian Government’s Expert Health Panel for PFAS has found there is currently no evidence that PFAS has a significant impact on human health.
 Low levels of PFAS in soil are not harmful to the public during soil removal, relocation or disposal.
-Levels of PFAS is expected to be found during tunneling on the West Gate Tunnel Project.
-You can find out more here.

 Hi-Quality Group has been a pillar and major employer in the Sunbury community since 2003.
 We currently employ 55 full-time staff members and 6 contractors, the vast majority of which are Sunbury residents.